Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Game.md

 > - The caller should specify `false` if doesn't need the library's initialization logic.

 > [!CAUTION]
-> This method will fail if [multi-instancing](https://learn.microsoft.com/en-us/windows/uwp/launch-resume/multi-instance-uwp) is enabled and the library's initialization logic is being used.
+> - This method will fail if [multi-instancing](https://learn.microsoft.com/en-us/windows/uwp/launch-resume/multi-instance-uwp) is available and the library's initialization logic is being used.
+> - The caller should check if [multi-instancing is available]() to determine if it should use the library's initialization logic.

 Launches Minecraft: Bedrock Edition.